svermeulen/vim-subversive/README.md

 onoremap if :exec "normal! ggVG"<cr>
 ```

-And then executing `<leader>siwie` to replace all instances of the current word under the cursor in the entire buffer.
+And then execute `<leader>siwie` to replace all instances of the current word under the cursor in the entire buffer.

-You'll often also want to perform a substitution with some new text which you can do with the following map:
+You'll often also want to perform a substitution with some new text (rather than always taking from the default register) which you can do with the following map:

 ```
 nmap <leader>sp <plug>(SubversiveSubstituteOverRangeMotionWithPrompt)